nBlocksStudioNodes/nblocks_toggle/README.md

 # n-Blocks Studio Toggle Node #

-This is a simple node that Toggles the Output when triggered
+This node is a Toggle function: Toggles the Output when triggered , as usually.... in the following frame.

 Author: Nikos Chalikias